gulp-cookery/gulp-chef/README.md

 ### Configuration Schema

-To simplify the processing of configuration, gulp-chef encourages using "[JSON Schema](http://json-schema.org/)" to validate and transform configuration.
-Gulp-chef use "[json-normalizer](https://github.com/amobiz/json-normalizer?utm_referer="gulp-chef")" to provide extend JSON schema functionality and to normalize configuration.
-You can define your configuration schema to support property alias, type conversion, and default value, etc. Check out "[json-normalizer](https://github.com/amobiz/json-normalizer?utm_referer="gulp-chef")" for how to extend your schema.
+To simplify the processing of configuration, gulp-chef encourages using [JSON Schema](http://json-schema.org/) to validate and transform configuration.
+Gulp-chef use [json-normalizer](https://github.com/amobiz/json-normalizer?utm_referer="gulp-chef") to maximize flexibility of configuration by extending JSON Schema functionality and normalizing configuration.
+You can define your configuration schema to support property alias, type conversion, and default value, etc. Also the schema can show up in `gulp --recipe <recipe-name>` command, so user can figure out how to write configuration without checking out the document.
+Check out [json-normalizer](https://github.com/amobiz/json-normalizer?utm_referer="gulp-chef") for how to define and extend your schema.

-The schema can show up in `gulp --recipe <recipe-name>` command, so user can figure out how to write configuration without checking out the document.
+Here is a simple plugin with configuration schema:

 ``` javascript
 var gulpif = require('gulp-if');